• LinkedIn

 About the Author

-Cyrus Mavalwala, (he/him) ABC, MC is the CEO of Advantis Communications
+Cyrus Mavalwala, (he/him) ABC, MC is the Founder & CEO of Advantis Communications

 (www.advantiscomm. com) and leads a team of trusted advisors senior executives rely on to capture, own & maintain mindshare with the people who matter most.
 An early adopter of AI, Cyrus has trained thousands of professionals to assess, adopt, and advance AI within their departments and communication teams.
 Human-led, AI- assisted: this article demonstrates how authors can harness AI while keeping human judgment and strategy at the centre.